Malicious-Entity/Get-Entity/README.md

 Scripts to query local admins quickly

 1. Power Admin queries local admins in a multi-threaded manner very quickly
 2. Power Admin Get Address does the same but also uses DNS to perform it by IP address.
-This is more accurate but requires DNS access.
+This is more accurate but requires DNS.

 Obviously you'll get some errors for network paths not found or no response.